 Portugal’s healthcare system is on par with Australia’s in the major cities, but can be lacking in rural or more isolated places.

 As such you should carry your travel insurance details with you at all times while travelling in Portugal.
 In the event of an accident you’ll need to provide these details to the doctors or hospital staff and they can contact the insurer to arrange payment.

 In the event of an emergency you have three key points of contact.

 - The Australian embassy in Lisbon.
 Call +351 21 310 1500 or visit their website for more information.
 They can help you with passport, travel documentation and certain legal issues you may encounter while in Portugal.
 If you need help but don’t know where to turn, they can either assist or point you in the right direction.

 - Your insurer.
-All travel insurance providers should have a 24-hour, 7-day helpline which you can contact any time in the event of a claim.
+All travel insurance brands should have a 24-hour, 7-day helpline which you can contact any time in the event of a claim.

 - Family and friends.
 Let them know where and when you’re travelling and remember to keep them in the loop.
 If something happens, it’s good to be able to contact them.

 - Portugal uses the euro.

 - Portugal is relatively cheap compared to a lot of other European destinations.
 Tours and activities in particular may be exceptional value for money.

 - Banks keep short hours, from 8:30am to 3pm on Mondays to Fridays.